adbedada/spfeas-scripts/README.md

 This repository contains scripts used for pre-processing a satellite image and extracting various spatial features.
 The features extracted are: PANTEX, HOG, SFS, LAC, NDVI, MEAN, LSR, GABOR, LBPM, ORB and FOURIER.
-The scripts in this repository were used to run each features individually.
+The main tasks and examples of scripts used to process them is listed below.

 <a href="https://github.com/adbeda/summer-research-2018/blob/master/1_download-image.js"> 1_download-image.js </a>: download image from google earth engine </br>